artberri/BerriartAPMBundle/README.md

 Features include:

+- **Request monitoring**: Every request is tracked including: status code, url, duration, memory usage, controller name, route name and symfony environment name.
+- **Exception tracking**: Every Symfony exception is tracked.
 - **Multi APM support**: you can use as many APM providers as you want.
 Usually only one is used but is usefull for migrations.
 If you APM provider is not supported by this bundle you can create your own and contribute to the project or make us a suggestion.
-- **Request monitoring**: Every request is tracked including: status code, url, duration, memory usage, constroller and symfony route name.
-- **Exception tracking**: Every Symfony exception is tracked.
+- **APM Wrapper**: you will be able to use a unique interface for every integrated APM service.

 ## Documentation